 *Please note – this interview is part of a series, during which the Austin EcoNetwork will be interviewing and profiling several Austinites considering a run for elected office at the state and federal levels.
 If you’re a candidate thinking about tossing your hat into the rink and would like to be profiled, please send an email to firstname.lastname@example.org*

-Meet Joseph Kopser, the man who is considering a run against one of the most vocal climate change deniers in Congress.
+Kopser is one of several Austinites who is considering a run against one of the most vocal climate change deniers in Congress.
 (Kopser will have to win the Democratic primary first).

 Kopser is an army veteran and local entrepreneur who is currently exploring a run against US Representative Lamar Smith for Texas’ 21st US Congressional District.
 The district includes downtown and south Austin, as well as large swaths of the Hill Country and parts of San Antonio.
 For over 30 years, this district has been represented by Lamar Smith in Congress.
 Kopser is thinking about trying to change that.
 (You can figure out which US Congressional District you live in here).